rh-jmc-team/jfr-native-image-performance/README.md

 # jfr-native-image-performance

 ### Summary
-This test builds graalvm branch and uses it to build a simple custom Quarkus native app that has been rigged to produce more JFR events.
-It measures time to first repsonse, RSS (measured upon start up), image size, and runs a hyperfoil benchmark to gather response time data.
+This test builds a simple custom Quarkus native app that has been rigged to produce more JFR events.
+It measures time to first repsonse, RSS (measured upon start up), image size, and runs a hyperfoil benchmark to gather response latency data.
 Then it produces `report_date.txt` which summarizes the results.

 ### Configurations Tested